Table Of Contents

 Configuring CMPs on a Dual Supervisor System

 The CMP runs in active mode on both supervisor modules, even when only one supervisor module is active, so you must configure each CMP individually.
-You can configure the unique IP address for each CMP from the active CP by using NX-OS commands through either the CLI or scripts.
-To perform all other CMP configuration functions, connect directly to the CMP you are configuring to perform those functions.
+You can configure the unique IP address for each CMP from the active CP by using Cisco NX-OS commands through either the CLI or scripts.
+To perform all other CMP configuration functions, connect directly to the CMP that you are configuring to perform those functions.

 Verifying the CMP Configuration